lume/lume/README.md

-#Boxer Engine
+#View Engine (Codename Boxer)

 [![Join the chat at https://gitter.im/infamous/boxer](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/infamous/boxer?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-##A proposal for the new API used by the Infamous Community.
+##A library that uses CSS 3D Transforms to provide highly performant Views to Web Apps.

-The goal of this project is to create a scene graph that is minimal with components that are abstracted enough to be swapped out.
+The goal of this project is to create a scene graph that contains nodes which handle calculations needed to animate DOM Elements.

 The built project is found in dist/boxer.js.
 Boxer currently operates on the window as an Object, similar to Famous.